ethanwhite/nescent-sabbatical-proposal/proposal.md

 for synthetic projects.
 I propose to address these critical needs by addressing three major goals:

-**Goal 1: Incorporate evolutionary and taxonomic data into the Retriever**.
+**Goal 1: Incorporate evolutionary and taxonomic data**.
-I will add an array of evolutionary data to the Retriever including phylogenetic, taxonomic, trait, and other useful data identified through interactions with the NESCent community.
+I will add evolutionary data
+to the Retriever including phylogenetic, taxonomic, trait, and other useful data identified through interactions with the NESCent community.
 This work will utilize existing informatics resources to avoid duplication of effort.